NilayMehta/CSE6242-TripPlanner/README.md

 # CSE6242-TripPlanner
+Trip Planner is all about creating the perfect road trip.
+Our application collects and analyzes each group member's preferences to create the perfect itinerary for your next trip.
+Get started with planning your next road trip now!

 I would recommend using a virutal env to run the project, but it's not required.
 To run it inside of a virtual env, follow these steps:
 1. run 'python3 -m venv venv'
 2. run 'source venv/bin/activate' to activate virtual env (this works on Mac OSX, for windows I think its 'venv\Scripts\activate')